ANSWERS TO SOLAR'S MOST FREQUENTLY ASKED QUESTIONS

 What will happen to any remaining banked balances at end of year?

-If the member has any unused banked balances left over at the end of a calendar year, United will issue a credit for any remaining banked balances to the member every January.
+If the member has an unused banked balance left over at the end of a calendar year, United will issue a check for balances greater than $20 and credit the member’s account for balances equal to $20 or less.
+The banked balance is reset in January of each calendar year.

 What size system should a member install?